alihakimtaskiran/Glimy/README.md

   - **mu** : Relative permeability of the object.
 It may take float ot int.
 It is not restricted to be less than 1 intentionally.
   - **time** : The instance that after it refractive index of the area changes

+  ## geo2D.PointCloud(points, layer=0, e=1, mu=1)
+  Creates a point cloud object in 2D.
+It infills inside the points.
+It is compatible with convex hull.
+Draw miscallenious objects(i.e. hexagon,star, hearth) with it.
+  - **points** : Points that defines convex full.
+It is a list, tuple or array of 2D points.
+Coordinates indicates # of cell in the grid.
+Like [(1,2), (2,3), (3,4)].
+I needs at least 3 points.
+  - **layer** : Priority of the object.
+It is an integer and maximum can take 1000.
+The less **layer** value, the more prior the object.
+It is useful where you want to design object are overlapping like open access cavity dielectric waveguides.
+  - **e** : Relative permittivity of the object.
+It may take float ot int.
+It is not restricted to be less than 1 intentionally, for researching Cherenkov Radiation, metamaterials etc.
+  - **mu** : Relative permeability of the object.
+It may take float ot int.
+It is not restricted to be less than 1 intentionally.

   ## geo2D.Rectangle(A, B, layer, e=1, mu=1)
   Creates a rectangle in 2D.
   - **A**: One of non-connected vertex of the Rectangle.
 It may take an integer.
 All units are # of grid cells.